Manchester Courts

 Manchester Courts, earlier known as the MLC Building, was a commercial high-rise building in the Christchurch Central City.
 Built in 1905–1906 for the New Zealand Express Company, it was at the time the tallest commercial building in Christchurch.
 A Category I heritage building, it suffered serious structural damage in the 2010 Canterbury earthquake and was condemned to be demolished.
-Demolition began on 19 October, and was completed in February 2011.
+Demolition began on 19 October, and was completed in late January 2011.

 History

 Manchester Courts was commissioned by the New Zealand Express Company, which had its headquarters in Dunedin with offices throughout the country.
 They worked in freight forwarding, customs, shipping and express forwarding agents.
 At the beginning of the 20th century, they were a major employer in New Zealand.

 The company engaged architects Sidney and Alfred Luttrell with the design of their Christchurch head offices.
 The architects had been in the country since 1902, and they are credited with introducing the Chicago skyscraper architectural style to New Zealand, and blending it with Edwardian architecture.
 The Luttrells' buildings also included the same commissioners' 1908 New Zealand Express House (now Consultancy House) in The Exchange, Dunedin — the city's first skyscraper — which shares many features with Manchester Courts.

 From 1991 it had a Category I classification with the New Zealand Historic Places Trust.
 In 1986–1987, the building was refurbished, had its parapet removed and was reclad in steel.